MOohTus/ODAMNet/README.rst

 Examples
 ----------------

-Three approaches are implemented to study the relationships between Rare Diseases (from WikiPathways (WP)) and genes targeted by environmental factors (extracted from CTD database):
+Three approaches are implemented to study the relationships between Rare Diseases (from WikiPathways (WP)) and genes targeted by chemicals factors (extracted from CTD database):

 Overlap analysis
 """""""""""""""""""""

-This method computes the overlap between CTD-associated target genes and WP Rare Disease pathways.
+This method computes the overlap between target genes and Rare Disease pathways.
 It is looking for direct associations, i.e., target genes that are part of pathways.

 .. code-block:: bash

-   odamnet overlap --factorList FILENAME
+   odamnet overlap ----chemicalsFile FILENAME

 Active Module Identification
 """""""""""""""""""""""""""""""""

-CTD-associated target genes are defined as "active genes" to search for Active Modules (AM) on a molecular network (e.g.
+Target genes are defined as "active genes" to search for Active Modules (AM) on a molecular network (e.g.
 Protein-Protein Interaction network, PPI).
-Then, an overlap analysis is performed between AM (containing target genes + associated genes) and Rare Disease pathways.
+Then, an overlap analysis is performed between AM (containing target genes + linked genes) and Rare Disease pathways.
-The target gene list is extended to others related genes.%A% I'm not sure to get this sentence?

 .. code-block:: bash

-   odamnet domino --factorList FILENAME --networkFile FILENAME
+   odamnet domino --chemicalsFile FILENAME --networkFile FILENAME

 Random Walk with Restart
 """"""""""""""""""""""""""""